Automattic/jetpack/readme.txt

 * General: fix issue with connection banner's "Dismiss" icon. #6182
 * Likes: Prevent a PHP notice when there is no $post object. #5988
 * Sync: avoid PHP notices with the Shortcodes module. #6115, #6151, #6153
+* Tonesque: avoid PHP warnings when an image doesn't exist. #6068
 * Twitter Widget: add noscrollbar option back. #6131
 * Top Posts Widget: fix image size when using the List Layout. #6140
 * WordPress.com REST API: fix notices and warnings when updating data from the WordPress.com central interface. #6104